pramnora/Linode/README.md

 -(though, it might take a minute or two getting it to fully provision/boot up...)-;
 and, can now run all sorts of Linux based commands such as: cal/ls/pwd/-etc.

+### Setting up the Linux system to work...

+There are certain things you need to do, first; when you set up and run a 'new' Ubuntu Linux server...

+#### Make sure the system is fully updated...

 The first thing you should do is make sure your server is fully up to date with the very latest packages/security fixes/-etc.
 type: